-Each item includes the name of the set, price, image and button to learn more about the specific item.
-When you click through with the “Learn more” button, you’ll be taken to the merchant where you can buy the dining room set or table as well as where you can learn a lot more about individual product.
+Each item includes the name of the set, price, image, and button to learn more about the specific item.
+When you click through with the “Learn more” button, you’ll be taken to the merchant where you can buy the dining room set or table as well as where you can learn a lot more about an individual product.

 Image Doesn’t Look Like It Accommodates So Many People

 Many of the items in our gallery come with leaves or some form of table extension which expands the number of people it seats.
-So, in many cases a particular product may appear to only accommodate 6 people, but when the table is extended, it can accommodate more people.
+So, in many cases, a particular product may appear to only accommodate 6 people, but when the table is extended, it can accommodate more people.
 The number of stated people it seats is based on it being fully extended.

 How to Choose the Right Sized Dining Table

 1. Fully extended: You can choose a table that fits in your dining room when fully extended.
 If you go this route, you’ll want to ensure you like the look of the table fully extended.
 Some tables look great extended, while others look a little too big for the table leg distribution.